Continental Resources (NYSE:CLR) Upgraded by TheStreet to “B-“

-TheStreet upgraded shares of Continental Resources (NYSE:CLR) from a c+ rating to a b- rating in a research report released on Wednesday, TheStreetRatingsTable reports.
+Continental Resources (NYSE:CLR) was upgraded by TheStreet from a “c+” rating to a “b-” rating in a report issued on Wednesday, TheStreetRatingsTable reports.

-CLR has been the topic of a number of other reports.
-MKM Partners upgraded shares of Continental Resources from a neutral rating to a buy rating and boosted their target price for the stock from $36.00 to $46.00 in a report on Thursday, July 15th.
-Citigroup upgraded shares of Continental Resources from a neutral rating to a buy rating and boosted their target price for the stock from $40.00 to $54.00 in a report on Tuesday.
-JPMorgan Chase & Co. upgraded shares of Continental Resources from a neutral rating to an overweight rating and boosted their target price for the stock from $29.00 to $46.00 in a report on Friday, June 25th.
-They noted that the move was a valuation call.
-Mizuho boosted their target price on shares of Continental Resources from $35.00 to $42.00 and gave the stock a neutral rating in a report on Thursday, July 15th.
-Finally, Barclays downgraded shares of Continental Resources from an equal weight rating to an underweight rating and boosted their target price for the stock from $25.00 to $33.00 in a report on Thursday, June 3rd.
-Three research analysts have rated the stock with a sell rating, nine have given a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Continental Resources presently has a consensus rating of Hold and a consensus price target of $38.25.
+Several other analysts also recently weighed in on CLR.
+Truist Securities raised their target price on Continental Resources from $36.00 to $46.00 and gave the company a “buy” rating in a research note on Thursday, July 1st.
+Citigroup raised shares of Continental Resources from a “neutral” rating to a “buy” rating and increased their price target for the stock from $40.00 to $54.00 in a research report on Tuesday.
+Wells Fargo & Company raised shares of Continental Resources from an “equal weight” rating to an “overweight” rating and increased their price target for the stock from $39.26 to $45.00 in a research report on Monday, August 23rd.
+Morgan Stanley raised their target price on shares of Continental Resources from $33.00 to $34.00 and gave the stock an “underweight” rating in a report on Monday, August 23rd.
+Finally, Mizuho raised their target price on shares of Continental Resources from $35.00 to $42.00 and gave the stock a “neutral” rating in a report on Thursday, July 15th.
+Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $38.25.

 About Continental Resources